 Adding coupons to your automated customer email marketing chain is a great idea.
 Not only it encourages existing customers to return but also helps to incentivize new ones to engage with your brand.
 Email marketing coupons also give you additional reasons to contact your customer, providing valuable information, for instance, that their coupon is expiring.
-Do you know 82% of customers are likely to continue buying from a retailer who remains consistent on offering deals?
+Do you know 82% of customers are likely to continue buying from a retailer that remains consistent on offering deals?

 With email being one of the primary channels of sending coupons, it's essential to be aware of the best practices of adding promotions and coupons to your email marketing chain.
 Sending discount emails and building a loyalty program will be of more help than bombarding customers with coupons.

 Discount coupons are often sent to customers to encourage them to try a new product or get customer feedback on a product.
 However, what works are coupons created based on specific segments.
 According to Campaign Monitor, 84% of customers prefer receiving personalized and informative coupon emails.

 7 Best Practices That Will Help To Optimize Your Automated Email Marketing Coupons For Growth

 No matter what business domain you operate in, coupons help you to gain a competitive edge.
 To be able to get benefits from discount coupon codes sent via email, you need to adhere to the best practices of email marketing coupons.

 1. Reward with a discount code for email Opt-In

 First, create an email opt-in list, to allow people to join your mailing list and/or permit to receive emails from you.
 When you are asking someone for their email address for marketing purposes, think of it as you're executing a transaction.
 You offer value, they give you their emails for you to provide future value and market to them, and for them to buy from you.